darkopoppin/2021-ca400-sabahob2-mazeiks2/docs/proposal/proposal.md

 The main goal of this project is to have a web-app, with working front-end and back-end, offering the following functionalities:
 - Algorithm that will be able to create a plan from the list of activities that will match the user’s budget, available time, transportation, location
-- Recommendation algorithm (classification model/collaborative filtering or hybrid) that would be able to improve the choice of activities for each user
+- Machine learning algorithm (classification model/collaborative filtering or hybrid) that would be able to improve the choice of activities for each user
 - Real-time updates of the planned activities if the user is behind schedule

 Customer base: